lucas-batier/mowing-detection/README.md

 ## Criteria selection
 1. Go on the [PEPS Explore tab](https://peps.cnes.fr/rocket/#/search?maxRecords=50)
 ### SENTINEL-1
-2. Select the region of interest by drawing on the map, then select the criteria in the item list on the left (example below for Écrin National Park region of interest on year 2018-2019)
+2. Select the region of interest by drawing on the map, then select the criteria in the item list on the left (example below for Écrin National Park region of interest on years 2018-2019)

 ![S1 criteria selection](https://github.com/lucasbat20/Grazing-modelling/blob/master/Images/S1select.png)